aramis-lab/clinicadl/docs/TSVTools.md

 ```
 where:

-  - `FORMATTED_DATA_DIRECTORY` (path) is the folder containing a TSV file per label which is going to be split
+  - `FORMATTED_DATA_DIRECTORY` (Path) is the folder containing a TSV file per label which is going to be split
   (output of `clinicadl tsvtool getlabels|split|kfold`).

 Options: